CanePlayz/HDGraph.Core/HDGraph/HDGraphGUI/Readme.txt

 ======================================================

 - Make sure your computer satisfy the minimum requirements.
-- Start the installation file (setup file).
+- Start the installation file (setup file) and follow the instructions.
+OR
-- Follow the instructions.
+- Unzip the Zip file and start HDGraph.exe

 Install on Linux, Mac OS :
 ======================================================